Guidance

 Read more on the exemptions and how to apply for an authorisation to plant spruce trees within the Ips typographus demarcated area.

-Felling of spruce, and movement of timber
+Felling of spruce and movement of timber

-Within the demarcated area there are restrictions in place on the felling of spruce trees, the movement of spruce timber and spruce stacking.
+There are restrictions in place on the felling of spruce trees, the movement of spruce timber and leaving spruce material on site (timber stacking) in the demarcated area.

 Provision is made to enable plant health inspectors to authorise movements and processing of spruce material with bark from the demarcated area where this can be achieved without risking the spread of Ips typographus.